zipscene/unimodel-schema-types/README.md

-# zs-model-schema-types
+# unimodel-schema-types

-`zs-model-schema-types` is a collection of schema types for [zs-common-schema](https://git.zipscene.com/zsapilibs/zs-common-schema).
+`unimodel-schema-types` is a collection of schema types for [common-schema](https://git.zipscene.com/zsapilibs/common-schema).
-They encapsulate model-related concepts found in [zs-unimodel](https://git.zipscene.com/zsapilibs/zs-unimodel).
+They encapsulate model-related concepts found in [unimodel-core](https://git.zipscene.com/zsapilibs/unimodel-core).

 ## Overview